 For those who may need a break from drinking, need help, or just want a break, we provide a safe place to “take 10”.
-They can hang out, have some water, charge their phone to stay in touch with friends and family, get medical help, refuge, and advice from our fully trained team leaders and volunteers.
+People can hang out, have some water, charge their phone to stay in touch with friends and family, get medical help, refuge, and advice from our fully trained team leaders and volunteers.

 Our base is on Courtenay Place in the form of a mobile unit which can be used not only in central Wellington but also in the wider Wellington Region.

 We keep our “safe zone” welcoming and non-judgmental by:

 We’re looking for volunteers to come out on Friday and Saturday nights, hand out water, talk to people, and make the Take 10 area an inviting place to be.
 Interested?
 Click below, fill in your details and we’ll get back to you!

 We are also always on the lookout for medics and registered youth workers to join us and help make a difference.
 If you’re qualified and interested, please contact us.

 Huge congratulations to the team for this excellent investment in making Wellington a safer city for everyone.